-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.

 If the Reset command is executed during program or erase operation, the operation will be disabled, the data under processing could be damaged or lost.